KaanAres10/Project-PURSUIT/README.md

 Implemented with Unity’s **URP Render Feature**

 The **Volumetric Fog** combines **baked lighting** and **raymarching** to simulate light scattering inside fog volumes.
-1. During baking, lighting data is sampled from **Unity’s Light Probes** using **spherical harmonics (SH)** evaluation.
+1. During baking, lighting data is sampled from Light Probes using **spherical harmonics (SH)** evaluation.
-2. This lighting information is stored inside a **3D texture** (the *Baked Light Volume*), representing the ambient and directional illumination at each voxel in world space.
+2. This lighting information is stored inside a 3D texture (the *Baked Light Volume*), representing the ambient and directional illumination at each voxel in world space.
-3. At runtime, the fog shader **raymarches** through this volume, sampling the precomputed lighting values while accumulating **scattering** and **transmittance** along the camera ray.
+3. At runtime, the fog shader raymarches through this volume, sampling the precomputed lighting values while accumulating  scattering and transmittance along the camera ray.
-4. The result is a volumetric fog that reacts to light depth and color, and it remains efficient for **real-time VR rendering**.
+4. The result is a volumetric fog that reacts to light depth and color, and it remains efficient for real-time VR rendering.

 ![Volumetric Fog](media/Volumetric_Fog.png)